01-edu/public/subjects/deep-copy/README.md

 ### Instructions

-Create a function called `deepCopy` that copy objects and arrays recursively.
+Create a function named `deepCopy` that copies objects and arrays recursively.

 ### Notions